resteorts/modern-bayes/README.md

 ## Required Material

 Before starting the course for the fall semester, I would highly recommend review the pre-req material for the course on the [syllabus](https://github.com/resteorts/modern-bayes/blob/master/syllabus/syllabus-sta360-fall20.pdf).
+Given the shortened semester, please make sure that you are 100 percent comfortable with the pre-req material before taking STA 360.
+If you have any questions regarding this, please reach out to me as soon as possible.

 ## Introduction/Review to R